 How Food Businesses Should Plan for the Upcoming Transition

-The Foundation FSSC has indicated that FSSC 22000 Version 7 is expected to be published in May 2026, followed by an approximately 12-month transition period for certified organisations and certification bodies.
+The Foundation FSSC has confirmed that FSSC 22000 Version 7 is expected in early May 2026, followed by a 12-month transition period for certified organisations and certification bodies.

 The revision aims to update the certification scheme, align with GFSI Benchmarking Requirements v2024, and improve clarity and consistency across the food safety certification framework.